tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

 ### Transcribe using Notebook.LM.

-Notebook.LM supports direct source uploads using MP3 format.
+Notebook.LM supports MP3 format.
 Instead of using [Whisper](https://github.com/openai/whisper), you could upload MP3 directly for ingestion.
 For 2 hour audio it took only **2 minutes** to process.
 That's faster than using my GPU locally (**5 minutes**) and definitely faster than using CPU.
 However, I found that the mind map generated off audio was less concise and had worse overall structure.
 Notebook.LM seems to extract content better from TXT files.